-It is possible for people diagnosed with dementia to live well providing that support is given to both the person and the people in the caring role.
+It is possible for people diagnosed with dementia to live well, providing that support is given to both the person and the people in the caring role.

 People with dementia can still try new things, stay involved in their local communities and favourite activities, and develop new friendships and interests.

 Dementia will certainly result in some changes to daily living – but what these are will vary enormously.
 One person may need help with finding things in their kitchen, for example, by putting up some simple signs or using prompts to remind the person to attend appointments.
-Another person may need help with transport in getting to and from a regular group meet-up.
+Another person may need help with transport in getting to and from a regular meet-up group.
 Many people retain their characteristic strengths, and while they may need to make small changes across a few areas of their life, for the most part their life goes on normally.

 Eventually, over time, the needs of a person with dementia may increase, as the brain progressively becomes more impaired.
 From early on, it is important that a person with dementia and their family develop a network of supporters – both people and organisations – that they can turn to when things become more difficult.